Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Dolphins stats and trends

-- This year, the Dolphins are winless ATS when entering a game as an underdog of 7.5 points or more.
+- This season, the Dolphins are winless against the spread when entering a game as an underdog of 7.5 points or more.

-- Miami's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Miami's games this season have hit the over on four of nine set point totals (44.4%).

-- Miami is 2-0 against the spread and 0-2 overall when the team scores more than 24.4 points.
+- Miami is 2-0 against the spread and 0-2 overall in games when it scores more than 24.4 points.

-- In games that Miami piles up over 374.3 yards, the team is 1-1 against the spread and 0-2 overall.
+- In games that Miami churns out more than 374.3 yards, the team is 1-1 against the spread and 0-2 overall.

 - The Dolphins have turned the ball over 11 more times (18 total) than the Ravens have forced a turnover (7) this season.